Agoric/documentation/main/zoe/api/zoe-contract-facet.md

       }
     ```
  ### `ZCFSeat.incrementBy(amountKeywordRecord)`
-  - `amountKeywordRecord`: `{AmountKeywordRecord}``
+  - `amountKeywordRecord`: `{AmountKeywordRecord}`
   - Returns: `{AmountKeyRecord}`
   - Adds the `amountKeywordRecord` argument to the `ZCFseat`'s staged allocation and returns the
-    resulting new staged allocation value.
+    same `amountKeywordRecord` so it can be reused in another call.
+Note that this lets
+    `incrementBy(decrementBy()` work as a usage pattern.

 ### `ZCFSeat.decrementBy(amountKeywordRecord)`
   - `amountKeywordRecord`: `{AmountKeywordRecord}``
   - Returns: `{AmountKeywordRecord}`
   - Subtracts the `amountKeywordRecord` argument from the `ZCFseat`'s staged allocation and returns the
+    same `amountKeywordRecord` so it can be used in another call.
+Note that this lets
+    `incrementBy(decrementBy()` work as a usage pattern.

-    resulting new staged allocation value.
-The subtracted amount value cannot be greater than
+    The amounts to subtract cannot be
-    the subtracted from amount (i.e. negative results are not allowed).
+    greater than the staged allocation (i.e. negative results are not allowed).

 ### `ZCFSeat.clear()`
   - Returns: `{void}`